equinor/intro-to-software-development/course_documentation/resources/README_template.md

-# Geo calculator
+# Geo Calculator

-This package provides a simple module for performing geological calculations
+This package provides a simple module for performing geological calculations.